gisailor/CybersecurityProject-/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly scaleable, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly scalable, in addition to restricting access to the network.
-The Load Balancer off-loading function protects the system against denial-of-service (DDoS) attacks provides redunducey if servers go down or there is a high volume of traffic.
+The Load Balancer off-loading function protects the system against denial-of-service (DDoS) attacks provides redundancy if servers go down or there is a high volume of traffic.
-This is accomlished by shifting traffic across several VMs.
+This is accomplished by shifting traffic across several VMs.
 The system also has a jump box  that functions like a proxy server for the system.
 It provides isolated access to a private network internl network.
 The jumpbox is only accessible to computers on the internal network.
-The jump box is configured to allow acces to internl VMs.
+The jump box is configured to allow access to internal VMs.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system logs, file logs etc. and system traffic.
-The installed filebeat kibana utlity allows you to set up monitoring on select files and system componets and montiors selected activities in each log.
+The installed filebeat kibana utlity allows you to set up monitoring on select files and system componets and monitors selected activities in each log.
-Metricbeat montors and reports system operations metrics for services running on selected servers.
+Metricbeat monitors and reports system operations metrics for services running on selected servers.

 The configuration details of each machine may be found below.